 Consider Artificial Grass

+For some people, growing grass in the high desert is simply more trouble than it's worth.
 Although it's not for everyone, a surprising number of homeowners, even in cool-season climates, are choosing to give up living grass and groundcovers in favor of lawns made from artificial turf.
-In desert environments, especially, water restrictions make living lawns quite impractical, and a little patch of artificial turf may be all that's needed for a pet or sitting area.
+In desert environments especially, water restrictions make living lawns quite impractical, and a little patch of artificial turf may be all that's needed for a pet or sitting area.
 Maintenance is easy and many varieties of artificial turf look and feel very much like the real thing.